 Public libraries in Monroe County provide easy and, in most cases, free access to hundreds of computers for community residents.
 You can search the Internet, type an essay, create a resume, file your taxes, create posters for your next garage sale, and much more using the equipment available in our libraries.
 Many Monroe County libraries also offer free classes on using a computer.
 The current offerings are shown below.

 Central Library of Rochester and Monroe County

-The Central Library offers a Basic Computer Use, Basic Internet/Computer Skills and Basic Microsoft Word 2007 classes.
-All classes meet in the Computer Training Lab on the first floor of the Bausch and Lomb Public Library Building at the Central Library.
+The Central Library offers Beginning Computer Use, Basic Internet/Computer Skills, Basic Microsoft Word 2010 and Basic Microsoft Excel 2010 classes.
+All classes meet in the Computer Lab on the first floor of the Bausch & Lomb Public Library Building at the Central Library.
 Due to space limitations, pre-registration is required.
-Students may register by calling the Information Center at 428-8020 or by visiting the Information Center Reference Desk.
-The following 1.5 hour classes are held on a regular basis:
+Students may register by calling the Information Center at (585) 428-8020 or by visiting the Information Center Reference Desk in the Bausch & Lomb Public Library Building.
+The classes are unique for each presentation; you can retake a class to learn more at that level.
+The following one-hour classes are held on a regular basis:

 - Basic Computer Use - This beginner’s class introduces what a computer is and how it works.
 Learn the basics of computer hardware and popular software.
-You’ll also begin to practice using a mouse to open computer programs and play games.
-Currently offered every Tuesday.
+You’ll also begin to practice using a mouse to open computer programs and navigate a webpage.
+Currently offered every other week.

-- Basic Microsoft Word 2007 - Need to type up a resume, letter or report?
-This class will help you do that by introducing the basics of using Microsoft's newest word processor for the PC.
-Basic typing, editing and formatting in Word 2007 will be covered.
-Currently offered every other Thursday.
+- Basic Microsoft Word 2010 - Need to type up a resume, letter or report?
+This class will help you do that by introducing the basics of using Microsoft's word processor for the PC.
+Basic typing, editing and formatting in Word 2010 will be covered.
+Currently offered every other week.